 Guided Donkey Tour – If your kids love animals, this is really one to try.
 A walk through the hills exploring the natural environment.
 It will be a wonderful memory for you children to share & hold onto for life.
 This is also run by Berberlands.
 Find out more>

 At The Carrefour Supermarket – Visiting the supermarket is hardly what every tourist should do but if you have to pick up some bit & bobs, this is a great place to do it.
 Some stuff is admittedly more expensive but you can pick up everything in one go.
 Buy fresh curry spices, fruit & veg, meats & fish, as well as all the snacks you might need.
 The kids will love doing the weekly shop at the Moroccan ‘Asda’.
 Don’t forget your carrier bags !

 Reach New Heights – Riding on a camel takes you up in the air, around 2.5 m.
 An exciting experience as long as you are not afraid of heights !
-Find Out More>
+Essaouira’s stretches of unspoiled coast line are the perfect place to try this out Find Out More>

 From buying the ingredients, to cooking a meal using traditional methods, find out more about these unique cookery classes with Berberlands>

 Why not join our Morocco Holidays Facebook Community to find out more about where to stay & what to do in Marrakesh ?
 It’s free to join.
 Join now>